Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * If you have scenarios that do NOT require a full fledged extension and plan to surface your existing web interface through Azure portal, you can send a meeting invite to Azure portal onboarding team.

+<a name="phase-1-onboarding-kickoff-meeting-before-scheduling-a-meeting-with-onboarding-team"></a>
+### Before scheduling a meeting with onboarding team

+* Make sure the person onboarding the extension is part of admins group on the service tree entry where the new portal extension will be created.
+Ref [EasyStart](https://aka.ms/portalfx/easystart)

+* Name of the extension must be decided by the service owners and their leadership as appropriate.

+* IcM service and team are configured in service tree and are visible from the [EasyStart](https://aka.ms/portalfx/easystart)

+* Onboarding requires an email enabled security group as feedback email for the extension and the person onboarding must be part of this group.

+* For each of the environment that you are trying to onboard, a separate storage account and container with anonymous read access permission for blobs and containers must be created in a production subscription and available to use during onboarding.

 There are lots of docs here.
 We recommend you send mail to [ibiza-onboarding@microsoft.com](<mailto:ibiza-onboarding@microsoft.com?subject=Kickoff Meeting Request&body=My team would like to meet with you to learn about the Azure onboarding process.>) and request a kickoff meeting.
 Someone from our team will spend 30 minutes walking through the process at a high level.
 We can point you in the right direction regarding the latest patterns and practices.
 We can also answer any questions you have.
 Finally, we can talk about how the relationship between our teams is managed.

 <a name="phase-1-onboarding-onboard-with-related-teams"></a>